Thursday, December 29, 2011

 So five months after my last post (counting on fingers) I figure it's about time I said a word or two about a thing or two.

 I was elected to our local school board last November.
 I am now in my 13th non-consecutive year as a school trustee, having served 3 years in the early 80s (when I was still a child ;-), and 9 years in the 90s (as a teen ;-).
 I've been back on the board since being officially sworn in (or at) for five months, and it's certainly nothing like past boards to which I've been elected.
-Transparency is paid lip-service (if that), and the board has killed off two vital committees which insured some level
+Transparency is paid lip-service (if that), and the board has killed off two vital committees which insured some level of accountability to our electors.

 I am trying to change that, and will continue to be a festering thorn until the board does the right thing.
 I promised that I would be the voice for those who are not heard, and I intend to keep that promise.